 - anything else that is clearly not a document

-—then the application will not be valid.
+—then the application cannot be made under the Act.

 - 1 And section 43(2)(b) of the Information Privacy Act 2009 (IP Act); references to the RTI Act include references to the IP Act.